 Want an “at a glance” look at what I thought?
 Check out my Review On A Post-It or my “Final Thought”

 Would I buy a copy for my collection?
-Yes!
+I want one!

 * Have you read this one?
 What did you think?
 Similar or different from me?
 I would LOVE to hear regardless!

-*If you haven’t read it, does this book feel like something you’d be into?
+*If you haven’t read it, does it feel like something you’d be into?